Skip to contents

 Edit annotations (read + write) pdfium

-Programmatically build small PDFs with paths, text, images, annotations pdfium (also minipdf for a pure-R writer with no native dependency)
+Programmatically build PDFs — any page count, vector paths, standard-font text, annotations pdfium (also minipdf for a pure-R writer that additionally supports image embedding today)

 Edit XMP metadata or bookmarks xmpdf (orchestrates exiftool / ghostscript / pdftk)